FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 -----------------

 SMART on FHIR also defines scopes starting with 'user/' instead of 'patient/'.
 In Firely Server these are evaluated differently.
 With a scope of 'patient/' you are required to also have a 'patient=...' launch context to know to which patient the user connects.
 Firely Server will additionally handle user-level scopes by checking the syntax of the SMART on FHIR scopes within the access token.
-It enforces that only allowed resources types are accessed and only allowed actions are executed.
+It enforces that only allowed resource types are accessed and only allowed actions are executed.

 .. warning::
   Requests using a user-level scope are not limited a pre-defined context, e.g. a Patient compartment.
 Therefore all matching resources are returned to the client.
 It is highly advised to implement additional security measures using a custom plugin or :ref:`access policies <feature_accesscontrol_permissions>`, e.g. by enforcing a certain Practitioner or Encounter context.